 Digital Output Widget

-Used to link with digital output ports for real-time monitoring and remote control feature.
-There are three widgets available for digital output, and you can choose the widget you want for your application.
+Used to link with digital output ports for real-time monitoring and remote control.
+Five widget types are available:

-Aside from digital output widgets, you can also set up a Button to send a custom control command to a digital output port.
+In addition to digital output widgets, you can also configure Buttons to send custom control commands to digital output ports.

 Design